This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A chest x-ray will show the size of your heart and check for fluid in your lungs.

 - A stress test helps healthcare providers see the changes that take place in your heart while it is under stress.
 Healthcare providers may place stress on your heart with exercise or medicine.
-Ask your healthcare provider for more information about this test.

 How is heart block treated?